 Quite often, the type of property that’s used for serviced accommodation is the same sort of property that you would use for a buy-to-let or a single-let.
-However, when it’s used as a serviced accommodation, the type of property although it’s the same, it’s going to generate much higher returns.
+However, when it’s used as a serviced accommodation, the type of property although the same, it’s going to generate much higher returns.

 The Downsides of Serviced Accommodation

 So, it all sounds pretty good, but what are the downsides?